 History of Harding Farm

-Our mission is to preserve and improve this historic property for the enjoyment of family, the community and visitors to Clinton.
+Our mission is to preserve and improve this historic property for the enjoyment of family, the community.
 We strive to make Harding Farm a place of inclusion and positive energy to strengthen bonds between family members and friends for today and future generations.

 Missionary Samuel Kirkland arrived in the Oriskany Valley to educate the Oneida Indians (part of the "Great Awakening") shortly after the signing of the Treaty of 1768.
 This treaty, which established the Western boundary of the American Colonies just west of the Oriskany Creek laid the foundation for the Oneida's support of the Colonists during the Revolutionary War.
 Kirkland developed close ties with the Oneida and eventually served the challenging roles of missionary, interpreter and diplomat between the Oneida and the Colonists (see S. Kirkland letter to General Schuyler).